ArctosDB/arctos/.github/ISSUE_TEMPLATE/exisiting-institution-requesting-a-new-collection.md

 - [ ] Once everything is ready, complete the [new collection request form](https://arctos.database.museum/Admin/pre_collection.cfm).
+- [ ] Transfer the issue to the new collection repository
-- [ ] Task lkvoong to create the collection
+- [ ]Task lkvoong to create the collection

 After the collection has been created
 - [ ] Create an agent for each new collection, make these divisions of the organization agent, add an aka that is the GUID Prefix, and add their collectionID.